 Much more is needed to progress this priority.
 There has been some progress with the welcome development of peer workforce guidelines, a \$3.1 million commitment to scholarships and a new activity in the NSPLP.
-Sadly, early opportunities to prioritise lived experience across roles in the NSPO and in the development of the National Agreement have been missed.
+While early opportunities to prioritise lived experience across roles in the NSPO and in the development of the National Agreement were missed there has been positive progress in the second year of the implementation of the Final Advice.